Can You Camp Anywhere on BLM Land in Utah?

 What Dispersed Camping Looks Like in Practice

-Near Moab, dispersed BLM camping is abundant.
-Kane Creek Road heading southwest from Moab passes through BLM land with dozens of established pull-offs.
-The drive up to Hatch Point on the Anticline Overlook road has flat spots with dramatic canyon views and no one around.
-Areas along Highway 191 south of Moab toward Monticello have broad BLM flats.
+Near Moab, the close-in corridors are managed camping now — Kane Creek Road and Potash Road are designated-site camping only.
+For dispersed camping, the drive up to Hatch Point on the Anticline Overlook road has flat spots with dramatic canyon views and no one around, and the BLM flats along Highway 191 well south of Moab toward Monticello stay open and quiet.

 Near Green River, Utah, dispersed camping along the San Rafael Swell on BLM land is extraordinarily accessible.
 The Wedge Overlook area, Buckhorn Draw, and the roads into the Swell's interior all have established dispersed camping areas.